anas-ambalavan/namaste-react/README.md

 ### 1. What is a Microservices ?

-- Microservices is an architectural style that structures an application as a collection of loosely coupled services.
+- <p style="color:#A6A39E">Microservices is an architectural style that structures an application as a collection of loosely coupled services.
 Each service has its own job.
-Communication between services is done through APIs.
+Communication between services is done through APIs.</p>

 ### 2. What is Monolith architecture ?